tsmarsh/meshobj/README.md

 # MeshQL: Domain-Driven Service Mesh

-MeshQL is a powerful service mesh that automatically generates REST and GraphQL endpoints from your domain model.
-It's designed to be easily configurable and supports multiple storage backends including MongoDB, SQLite, and PostgreSQL.
+MeshQL is a service mesh that auto-generates REST and GraphQL endpoints based on a structured domain model.
+It supports multiple storage backends, including MongoDB, PostgreSQL, and MySQL, and integrates seamlessly with Kafka for event-driven architectures.

 ## Architecture Overview

-MeshQL consists of two main components:
+MeshQL consists of three primary components:

-1. **Restlettes**: Auto-generated REST endpoints that provide CRUD operations for your domain entities
+1. **Restlettes**: Auto-generated REST endpoints for CRUD operations.
-2. **Graphlettes**: Auto-generated GraphQL endpoints that provide query capabilities with relationship resolution
+2. **Graphlettes**: Auto-generated GraphQL endpoints with relationship resolution.
+3. **Worklettes**: Asynchronous event-driven processors for background tasks.

 ### Core Concepts

-- **Storage Backends**: Each entity can be stored in MongoDB, SQLite, or PostgreSQL
+- **Storage Backends**: Each entity can persist in MongoDB, PostgreSQL, or MySQL.
-- **Temporal Querying**: Built-in support for querying data at specific points in time
+- **Temporal Querying**: Query snapshots of data at specific points in time.
-- **Relationship Resolution**: Automatic resolution of relationships between entities
+- **Relationship Resolution**: Automatic dependency resolution across entities.
+- **Event-Driven Processing**: Kafka-based event streams ensure scalable workflows.
-- **JWT Authentication**: Built-in support for JWT-based authentication
+- **JWT Authentication & RBAC**: Supports JWT-based authentication and CASBIN for fine-grained role-based access control.
-- **RBAC Authorization**: Optional CASBIN-based role-based access control

 ## Configuration Generation

-To generate a configuration from a domain model, you need to understand the following components:
+To configure MeshQL, start with a structured domain model:

 ### 1. Domain Model Definition

-Start with a Mermaid diagram that defines your entities and their relationships.
-For example:
+Define entities and relationships using a Mermaid entity-relationship diagram:

 ```mermaid
 erDiagram